Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: Further characterizations and local models

-hence they coincide exactly with the coefficients of the matrix $H$.
-Furthermore, by virtue of $B=FH$ (cf. \eqref{algebraic relations}), the components of the tensor field $\varphi h$ are just the coefficients of the matrix $B$.
-Therefore, since the matrices $F,H,B$ satisfy \eqref{differential system}, the tensor fields $\varphi, h, \varphi h$ verify \eqref{fi,h,B}.
-Consequently, by Theorem \ref{local characterization}, the considered structure is an almost Kenmotsu generalized $(-1-e^{-4t},\mu)$-structure on $M$, and the proof is complete. \endproof
+so that the fundamental $2$-form $\Phi$ satisfies (\ref{fundform}).
+Computing the tensor field $h$, we see that its components, with respect to the fixed coordinates, coincide exactly with the coefficients of the matrix $H$.
+Furthermore, by virtue of $B=FH$ (cf. (\ref{algebraic relations})), the components of the tensor field $\varphi h$ are just the coefficients of the matrix $B$.
+Therefore, since the matrices $F,H,B$ satisfy (\ref{differential system}), the tensor fields $\varphi, h, \varphi h$ fulfill (\ref{fi,h,B}).
+Consequently, by Theorem \ref{local characterization}, the considered structure is an almost Kenmotsu generalized $(-1-e^{-4t},\mu)$-structure on $M$. \end{proof}

-For the case of almost Kenmotsu generalized $(k,\mu)'$-spaces, we suppose $\mu\neq-2$, since if $\mu=-2$ then from \eqref{eq:nh'} we obtain $k$ constant and Theorem \ref{classification theorem} applies.
-By using \eqref{Lie derivatives2} and Proposition \ref{flat leaves}, with similar arguments as in the proof of Theorem \ref{local characterization}, it can be proved an analogous result.
+For the case of almost Kenmotsu generalized $(\kappa,\mu)'$-manifolds, we suppose $\mu\neq-2$, since if $\mu=-2$ then from (\ref{eq:nh'}) we obtain $\kappa$ constant and Theorem \ref{classification theorem} applies.
+By using (\ref{Lie derivatives2}) and Proposition \ref{flat leaves}, an analogue of Theorem \ref{local characterization} can be proved with similar arguments.
 Thus, omitting the proof, we have